resonix-dev/resonix-node/SECURITY.md

 Operational Guidance
 - If you enable authentication, keep your `server.password` secret and rotate it if leaked.
 - Avoid exposing the node directly to the public internet; prefer a private network or authentication proxy.
-- Keep dependencies and the auto-downloaded tools (`yt-dlp`, `ffmpeg`) up to date if you use the resolver.
-Delete them in `~/.resonix/bin` to force fresh download.
+- Keep dependencies (including the system `ffmpeg` binary) up to date and rebuild frequently to pick up security fixes in the resolver and decoder stack.